A Career Leadership Program for Tenure & Clinician-Educator Track

 Participants: All University of Pennsylvania Assistant Professors in STEMM fields on the Tenure or Clinician-Educator track may apply, and 18 will be selected to participate.
 Note: Assistant professors who have been faculty members for at least one or two years (here at Penn or at another institution) are likely to benefit most from this program.
 We will, however consider applications of assistant professors at any stage, from recent appointment to pre-promotion review.

 Time Commitment: Faculty in the program will attend a total of eight monthly sessions on select Fridays, beginning at noon.
-Lunch is provided.
+Lunch is provided at in-person sessions.
 The first session is 3 hours and the following sessions are 2.5 hours.
 The final session may go longer.
 In addition to class time, participants spend about 1 hour per week intermittently on program-related activities.

 Total Leadership Program (3 sessions): Through peer mentoring and individual reflection, these sessions will focus on increasing performance at work, at home, in the community and for the private self (mind, body, spirit) – by finding mutual value among these four life domains (see www.totalleadership.org/).